top of page

 • Fewer modern integrations than some online banks

 If you’re a freelancer, contractor, or small business owner who prefers digital banking, American Express Business Checking is a strong option.
-It’s entirely online, with no monthly fees, no minimum balance, and unlimited electronic transactions, making it simple and flexible for day-to-day business banking.
+It’s entirely online, with no monthly fees, no minimum balance, and unlimited electronic transactions.
+This makes it simple and flexible for day-to-day business banking.

 A standout feature is that it’s a high-yield checking account, meaning your balance earns interest over time.
 You can also earn Membership Rewards® points on debit card purchases and qualify for occasional welcome bonuses.
 Everything connects through the Amex Business Blueprint app, which helps track spending, payments, and overall cash flow in one place.

-While there are no physical branches or cash-deposit options, Amex provides access to a large network of no-free ATMs across the country, making it easy to withdraw cash when needed.
+While there are no physical branches or cash-deposit options, Amex provides access to a large network of no-fee ATMs across the country.
+This makes it easy to withdraw cash when needed.

 • No monthly fees or minimum balance